matty-gee/social_navigation_analysis_old/README.md

 ## Installation

 Developed in python

+Clone repository locally
-Use conda to set up a new isolated environment to install requirements.
+or use conda to set up a new isolated environment to install requirements.

 ```bash
 pip install --user --upgrade git+